How is Zeffy free?

 FAQs on 501(c)(7) Status and Tax Exempt Organizations

-While both 501 c 3 and 501c7 social clubs are tax-exempt organizations, there are notable differences between the two.
-For starters, 501(c)(3) organizations focus on charitable causes, whereas 501c7 nonprofits purpose is to offer social or recreational activities.
+While both 501 c 3 and 501 c7 social clubs are tax-exempt organizations, there are notable differences between the two.
+For starters, 501(c)(3) organizations focus on charitable causes, whereas 501c7 nonprofits aim to offer social or recreational activities.

-According to the IRS, charitable contributions to section 501(c)(7) organizations are not tax deductible.
-However, if they are ordinary and necessary in the conduct of the taxpayer's business, they can be deductible as business expenses or trade with valid gross receipts.
+According to the Internal Revenue Service, charitable contributions to section 501(c)(7) organizations are not tax deductible.
+However, if they are ordinary and necessary in the taxpayer's business, they can be deductible as business expenses or trade with valid gross receipts.
 The organization must make certain disclosures and pay a proxy tax related to the due payments.

 Unrelated business income refers to revenue your 501(c)(7) tax exempt organization earns from conducting activities unrelated to its tax-exempt purposes.
 It is subjected to unrelated business income tax.
 Some of these unrelated business income activities for social clubs are: